 The answer to your question should be seen as a starter for deeper conversation.
 Don't feel like you have to get too granular - ending the comments with a question around whether they want more is a great way to keep the dialogue going.

-Julie Pomponi - Principal Staffing Manager, Accounting, Finance & Adminstrative
+Julie Pomponi - Principal, Accounting, Finance & Administrative

 “Tell me about yourself” is the most underrated interview question that most candidates do not spend the time practicing.
 Crafting a succinct and intelligent answer to this question will help you set yourself up for the rest of the interview.
 Look at it as part of making your first impression.

 I always advise candidates to not be afraid to show some personality while answering the question with a focus.
 You want to link the qualities they are looking for in their ideal candidate, your professional goals, and some personal remarks all into one.
 Your strengths can be directly linked to the qualities they are looking for.
 Think of experiences you have had that are in direct correlation with what they are looking for in an ideal hire.
 As a recent grad, it may be an internship within the same industry as the company you are interviewing for.
 As a more seasoned professional, it may be a previous job or a volunteer experience with your current company or alma mater that supports a cause you are passionate about.
 And you can add in information that you have researched about the company when you describe your professional goals, such as “I am looking to contribute to a Fortune 500 company” or “I am eager to contribute to a small company where I can wear many hats.”

 Lastly, as you prepare your answer to this all-important question, showing your personality is important - after all we are people hiring people.
 Be yourself, without crossing the line of professionalism.
 Think of adjectives that best describe yourself - some examples may be innovative, competitive, or passionate.